Berigny/AI-Entrainment-Protocol/Genesis-Ontological-Exploration-Draft-Paper.md

-# Genesis: An Ontological Exploration of Emergence
+# Genesis: An Ontological Exploration of Emergence (Draft Paper)

 ## Introduction